spider2048/FortigateAutoLogin/README.md

 ```
 where ``pyclude`` is the python header location and ``pylib`` is the python library location.

-If you don't want the command window,
+If you don't want the command window, add:
-add:
 ```c
 #include <Windows.h>
 ```
-in the beginning of the file and
+in the beginning of ``Main.cpp`` and
 ```c
 ShowWindow(GetConsoleWindow(), SW_HIDE);
 ```